Hall algebras and quantum symmetric pairs II: reflection functors: The preliminaries

 \subsection{$\imath$Hall algebras}

 In this subsection we consider $k=\F_q$, and

-Generalizing \cite{LP}, the first author defined a (twisted) modified Ringel-Hall algebra of a 1-Gorenstein algebra; see \cite{Lu19}.
-The $\imath$Hall algebra $\tMH$ for $\imath$quiver $(Q,\btau)$ is by definition the twisted modified Ringel-Hall algebra for the module category of the $\imath$quiver algebra $\iLa$ \cite{LW19}, and its generic version is denoted by $\tMHg$.
+Generalizing \cite{LP}, the first author defined a (twisted) semi-derived Hall algebra of a 1-Gorenstein algebra; see \cite{Lu19}.
+The $\imath$Hall algebra $\tMH$ for $\imath$quiver $(Q,\btau)$ is by definition the twisted semi-derived Hall algebra for the module category of the $\imath$quiver algebra $\iLa$ \cite{LW19}, and its generic version is denoted by $\tMHg$.
 For convenience, we recall it here briefly.

 Let $\ch(\Lambda^\imath)$ be the Ringel-Hall algebra of $\Lambda^\imath$, i.e.,

 with the multiplication defined by (see \cite{Br13})